CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

    - Cannot be a reserved name

 7. General rules:
-   - Names cannot be reserved words (auto, none, null, any, all)
+   - Names cannot be `reserved` words (auto, none, null, any, all)
    - Names cannot start with reserved prefixes (sw, eth, vlan, ib, fnm, vrrp)
    - Names cannot match the pattern "lo" followed by a number (reserved for future use)

 ### Interface Name Range Support

 The `interface-name` format also supports specifying a range of interfaces using a special syntax.
-When a range is specified, each interface name in the range must be valid according to the rules above.
+When you specify a range, each interface name in the range must be valid according to the rules above.

 **Valid Range Examples**